Best Time to Use a Sauna: Morning vs Night (Which Is Better?)

 But the real difference comes from consistency.

-Once it becomes part of your routine,
+Once it becomes part of your routine, you stop thinking about the "best time."

 You just know when your body needs it.